geek-kb/k8s_security/docs/attack_vectors/container_escape.md

 - `allowPrivilegeEscalation: true` must be enabled.
 - `hostPID: true` must be set to share the host’s process namespace.
 - The container must have access to `/proc/1/root`, which exposes the host’s root filesystem.
-- The container must have permission to execute `mount --bind` and `chroot`.
+- The container must have permission to execute `nsenter`.
 - The `/proc` filesystem must be accessible from within the container.
 - The container must be running in privileged mode (`privileged: true`).